Bat-Sheva Dagan: Works

 Dagan's literary works include five books on Holocaust themes for children and adults, some of which have been translated into other languages, poems, and songs.
 Her first two books, published in 1991 and 1992, were Co wydarzyło się w czasie Zagłady.
 Opowieść rymowana dla dzieci, które chcą wiedzieć (What happened during the Holocaust: Rhymed tale for children who want to know), and Czika, piesek w getcie (Czika, the Dog in the Ghetto).
 In 2010 the Auschwitz-Birkenau Memorial and Museum republished Czika, piesek w getcie and Gdyby gwiazdy mogły mówić (If Stars Could Talk) together with lesson plans for classroom discussion.
 Dagan said in an interview that in writing about the Holocaust for children, "I write so as to preserve the mental health of the child.
 The stories have a happy ending in order not to rob them of their faith in mankind".

 In 2010 the Auschwitz-Birkenau Memorial and Museum published a Polish-language collection of Dagan's poems under the title Błogosławiona bądź wyobraźnio – przeklęta bądź.
 Wspomnienia 'Stamtąd' (Imagination: Blessed Be, Cursed Be: Reminiscences from There).
 Dagan wrote these poems after the war to describe her experiences as a female teenage prisoner in Auschwitz; she also includes works written by other prisoners during their time in Birkenau, which she had memorized.
 The collection was first published in Hebrew in 1997 and has also been translated into English.
-Dagan has also written children's songs on Holocaust themes.
+Dagan also wrote children's songs on Holocaust themes.

 Awards and honors

 In 2008 Dagan was named Woman of the Year in Education by Yad Vashem for her contribution to Holocaust teaching for children.
 She was also named an Outstanding Member of the City of Holon.
-In 2012 she was honored as one of the torch lighters at ceremonies marking Yom HaShoah.
+In 2012, she was honored as one of the torch lighters at ceremonies marking Yom HaShoah.